New Microsoft Editor Features, Integration & Browser Extensions

 New Features of Microsoft Editor for Word

 Microsoft Editor in Word has been one of the most famous editing tools around the globe for composing, designing and sharing documents.
 Microsoft Editor can check spelling, grammar, stylize documents, analyze your writing and also provides readability statistics and LinkedIn integration for making resumes.
 There have also been a few new features integrated into Microsoft Editor for Word.
+In some way, it competes with Grammarly as a software product to check grammar and spelling.

 Similarity Checker: Microsoft Editor for Word now comes with a Similarity Checker which helps you identify relevant content for adding citations to your documents.
 This feature can help you identify plagiarized content to keep your citations accurate and relevant.